IAStudentAnalytics/Flutter_ISA/README.md

 - **Performance Analysis:** Gain insights into students' performance in AI subjects, including individual quiz scores, average response times, and complexity levels mastered.
 - **Personalized Recommendations:** Receive tailored recommendations for improvement based on individual strengths and weaknesses in different AI concepts.
 - **User-Friendly Interface:** The app boasts an intuitive and visually appealing user interface, making it easy for both students and educators to navigate and utilize the analytics features.
+- **Code Compiler:** Allows users to test Java code directly within the application.
+- **Revision Section:** Provides a dedicated section for revision to help users consolidate their knowledge.
+- **Course Management Interface:** Enables teachers to easily add courses to the application.
+- **ChatBot:** Integrates a chatbot to provide assistance and answer user questions in real-time.

 ## Prerequisites